Dismantling the White Default

 Non white characters always have some form of description to make sure their non whiteness is made clear, usually via a description of skin tone.
 It becomes problematic, however, when there isn't be a comparable descriptor for any of the white characters.
 The absence of that description (really the absence of race) IS the trigger for the reader to understand of the character is white.

 When authors avoid physically describing a character's whiteness but put effort into to pointing out non-whiteness what you're doing is increasing the invisibility of whiteness, standardizing it, making white the norm and making everyone else the "other."
-When you do this you are are helping to increase the privilege of being the standard that everyone else is compared to and
+When you do this you are are helping to increase the privilege of being the standard that everyone else is compared to and judged by.

 It's really important for me to point out that race isn't the only category where this happens.
 When we write about different marginalized identities the non-marginalized side of that category is always the default.
 A character's non-hetero sexuality is overtly made known where all others are assumed straight.
 The same goes for physical disabilities, gender binaries, citizenship...etc.